AP sources: Asylum limits at border expected to end May 23

 It also raises the possibility that more asylum-seeking migrants will come to the border at a time when flows are already high.
 The Department of Homeland Security said Tuesday that about 7,100 migrants were coming daily, compared with an average of about 5,900 a day in February and on pace to match or exceed highs from last year, 2019 and other peak periods.

+President Joe Biden declined to discuss his administration’s plans, telling reporters Wednesday at the White House, “We’ll have a decision on that soon.”

+Whenever the limits are lifted, his communications director said "there will be an influx of people to the border.
+We are doing a lot of work to plan for that contingency.”
+Speaking broadly, Kate Bedingfield said the administration is trying to “build up our migration system and ensure that we are restoring order at the border.”

 The Centers for Disease Control and Prevention had extended its asylum-blocking powers for two months in late January, near the height of the omicron variant.
-The authority is up for renewal this week, but officials have not formally decided to terminate it yet and an announcement was expected over the next few days.
+The authority is up for renewal this week, and officials were expected to announce as early as Friday that it would be terminated, giving border authorities a few months to prepare for the coming deadline.

 The people familiar with the plans saw a draft report that has not been finalized and they spoke to The Associated Press on condition of anonymity to discuss the plans.